Seven weeks after NSFW ban, Tumblr still bulges with porn

 Related: Tumblr’s NSFW ban is arousing a surge of sex-based social networks

 Unfortunately, Tumblr still struggles with child pornography, too.
-In January, for instance, police in Sarasota, FL arrested 23-year old Seth Smith for hosting 49 images of child pornography on his Tumblr account.
-According to local NBC News Channel 2, the images included rape by multiple men, bondage, oral and anal sex.
+In January, for instance, police in Sarasota, Florida, arrested 23-year old Seth Smith for hosting 49 images of child pornography on his Tumblr account.
+According to local NBC News Channel 2, the images included rape by multiple men, bondage, and oral and anal sex.

-The images were spotted by the National Center for Missing and Exploited Children (NCMEC), which contacted the Sarasota County Sheriff’s Office.
+Tumblr says it spotted the image and alerted the National Center for Missing and Exploited Children (NCMEC), which contacted the Sarasota County Sheriff’s Office.
 (Arrest reports are searchable on the Sherrif’s Office site.)
 The NCMEC and the Sheriff’s Office did not return calls for comment.

 Tumblr is not alone among social networks and user-generated media sites in trying to strike a balance between free expression and what company leadership perceives as unacceptable.
 Just this week, for instance, Instagram and Facebook announced a ban on all images of self-harm, even scars resulting from the process.
 Tumblr faced a similar issue in 2012, causing concern among advocates who wanted to foster a discussion of the issue, not simply glorify it.
 It struck a balance in a blog post stating, “this prohibition is intended to reach only those blogs that cross the line into active promotion or glorification.”

 And, as has been made abundantly clear, content-recognition software in general is limited in its ability to flag forbidden content without snagging allowed forms of expression (such as artwork) or totally innocuous images.
 There’s no substitute for human judgment.
-But there is a shortage of it, given the huge volume of inappropriate violent and pornographic content that is uploaded daily around the world.
+But there is a shortage of it, given the huge volume of inappropriate, violent, and pornographic content that is uploaded daily around the world.

 Contact me confidentially at seanjcaptain@gmail.com, Twitter DM @seancaptain, or by calling me on Signal.